jdblischak/r-intermediate-altmetrics/11-rmarkdown-output.md

 >
 > 1. In your final report, your collaborators should see your histogram of authors per paper, but not the code that produced the plot.
 > 2. The figure is hard to see as is, resize it to 8x8 inches
 > 3. Your collaborators are very interested in how popular articles are on Facebook.
-Add another histogram plotting the number of facebook shares per article, ensuring there are respectible titles and axis labels.
+Add another histogram plotting the number of facebook shares per article (`facebookShareCount`), ensuring there are respectible titles and axis labels.
 Also, just like the previous figure, make sure there is a legend and that the code to generate the figure does not appear in the final report.
 > 4. Additionally under the new figure, your collaborators should see a sentence that says "The average number of Facebook shares per paper in the data set is X", where X is the mean number of Facebook shares per paper, as evaluated by inline code.